+Score: 9; -1.
+The p value and CI is computed using Wald statistics.

 3.b) Methods: a linear regression with robust standard errors is used to compute the association between with the probabilities for small for gestational age (SGA) and maternal smoking status.
 The estimated equation is used to compute the probabilities of a SGA outcome per maternal smoking status.

 Results: According to the regression non smokers mothers had a probability of 11.3% of delivering a SGA baby whereas smokers mothers had 11.3% + 8.1% = 19.4% probability of having a SGA baby.
 These are the same probabilities computed under descriptive (question 1).
 So the odds will be the same as computed on 2b.

+Score: 5; Note: This is because that the model is saturated.

 3.c)